In some cases, we earn commissions from affiliate links in our posts.

 You'll see the familiar faces of Brendan Coyle, Dawn French, Mark Heap, Richard Harrington, Ben Aldridge, Victoria Hamilton, and Ben Miles.
 The series is narrated by Sarah Lancashire.

-Lark Rise to Candleford is streaming on BritBox and Hulu.
+Lark Rise to Candleford is streaming on BritBox.

 How does Lark Rise to Candleford compare to Downton Abbey?

 Social divides.
 Period drama.
 Daily life in historical context.
 Brendan Coyle.

 North & South

 If you love period dramas but you haven't seen North and South yet, you're in for a treat.
 This gorgeous production is based on the 1854 book by Elizabeth Gaskell.
 The story begins when Margaret Hale, a middle-class southerner, moves to a northern industrial town.
 North and South considers social divides and the consequences of hasty judgments.